Australia Joins U.S.-Led Maritime Force Protecting Persian Gulf Shipping

 "The government has decided that it is in Australia's national interest to work with our international partners to contribute," he said.

-At least 15 percent of the crude oil and up to 30 percent of refined oil destined for Australia goes via tanker through the waterway, according to The Associated Press.
+At least 15% of the crude oil and up to 30% of refined oil destined for Australia goes via tanker through the waterway, according to The Associated Press.

 In June, two tankers were attacked in those waters.
-Washington released a video it said shows Iran's Revolutionary Guards using a small boat to surreptitiously attach mines on the hull of one of the ships.
+Washington released a video it said shows Iran's Revolutionary Guard using a small boat to surreptitiously attach mines on the hull of one of the ships.
 Tehran has denied the claim.

 Last month, Iran seized a British-flagged tanker, the Stena Impero, after British Royal Marines intercepted an Iranian oil tanker near Gibraltar, claiming that it was carrying oil destined for Syria — a violation of European sanctions.
 The Iranian vessel was released earlier this week, but the Stena Impero is still held in the Iranian port of Bandar Abbas.